-The Organization sponsored the Gulf Coast Community Services Association 401(k) Plan (the "Plan").Each year, participants may contribute up to 100% of pretax annual compensation, as defined in the Plan.
+The Organization sponsors the Gulf Coast Community Services Association 401(k) Plan (the "Plan").
+Each year, participants may contribute up to 100% of pretax annual compensation, as defined in the Plan.
 The Organization makes a matching contribution of 100% of the first 1% an eligible participant contributes to the Plan after completing one year of eligible service.
-Additional profit sharing amounts of up to 3% of annual compensation of qualified employees may be contributed at the option of the Organization's Board of Directors.
-Employees are eligible to participants are vested immediately in their contributions plus actual earnings thereon.
-Vesting in the Organization's contribution of their accounts is based on years of vesting service in accordance with the schedule provided in the Plan document.
+Additional profit-sharing amounts of up to 3% of annual compensation of qualified employees may be contributed at the option of the Organization's Board of Directors.
+Employees are eligible to participate in the Plan after completion of 1,000 hours of service within one year of service.
+Participants are vested immediately in their contributions plus actual earnings thereon.
+Vesting in the Organization's contribution portion of their accounts is based on years of vesting service in accordance with the schedule provided in the Plan document.